willowgarage/interactive-manipulation-sandbox/demo_interactive_markers/README.md

 This demo app runs the Interactive Markers basic_controls tuturial in the browser.

-You need to download and compile the rosbridge suite first:
+You need to get the rosbridge suite first:

 https://github.com/RobotWebTools/rosbridge_suite